Broadcasting Canadian sports to 136 countries

 ACAC’s streaming efforts quickly attracted a worldwide audience.
 Sports fans tuned in for live streams and recorded video to keep up with their favorite teams.
 Canadian and international viewers alike couldn’t get enough.

-As its online video efforts grew, ACAC started running into trouble.
+As its online video efforts grew, ACAC realized that they needed a video platform that could support its growing library and audience.
 More sports and more fans meant more effort in keeping up the site.
 The large number of moving parts also made it difficult to scale the video operation to keep up with the demands of the market and fans.

 “As a sports association with athletes from around the world,” says ACAC CEO Mark Kosak, “connecting athletes to their communities abroad is one of our top priorities.
-This athletic conference has gone from having ‘no idea’ what to do with our videos, to building our own international video network.”
+This athletic conference is a leading example of how a video platform can help move an industry forward into a new age.”

 A worldwide phenomenon